wg-osr/walkerga.github.io/class/mu_animorph.md

 ---

 <ins>Starting Equipment</ins><br>
-A bug net.
 A poncho.
 A bestiary, a quill, ink.
-A waterproof bag.
+Your choice of a Bug Net, Antivenom or Something Extra from your [daytime career](http://tenfootpolemic.blogspot.com/2014/01/200-failed-medieval-careers.html).

 <ins>Starting Skills</ins><br>
 Your choice of Zoology, Local Teenager, or Weird Hermit.